-For spring fragrance, hyacinths are in a class by themselves.
-Their sweet, penetrating scent wafts through the garden on even the faintest breeze.
-Hyacinths look best when planted in clusters toward the front of a border or massed in a formal bed.
-Their flower heads are at their largest and fullest the first spring after planting; in subsequent years, they tend to be smaller and looser, which gives them a more natural look.
+Hyacinths produce barrel-shaped flower heads consisting of dozens of florets in early spring.
+They look best when planted in clusters toward the front of a border or massed in a formal bed.
+The flower heads are at their largest and fullest the first spring after planting; in subsequent years, they tend to be smaller and looser, which gives them a more natural look.

 Please note: Hyacinth bulbs can irritate your skin.
-Wear gloves when handling.